 Constellations

-Modern astronomy informs us that the number of stars in the observable universe that exist (all objects whose light and other signals can reach the earth) is 300 sextillion (that's 3 followed by 23 zeros)!
+Modern astronomy informs us that the number of stars in the observable universe (all objects whose light and other signals can reach the earth) is 300 sextillion (that's 3 followed by 23 zeros)!
 A 2016 study, published in "The Astrophysical Journal," estimated that, at a minimum, 2 trillion galaxies exist in the observable universe.

 Given all of the above, it should therefore not be surprising that God, who created everything we find in space, mentions some of them in the Bible.
 He has graciously allowed us, through astronomy, to witness his handiwork and the power he lovingly wields.